 At this point everyone who I have subsequently spoken to it about confirmed he lost it on an administrator who had the unenviable task of driving home that his hate screed or whatever would not be published.

-He snapped and started his little episode by storming out of the faculty member’s College Union Office, pausing the door to shout some more.
+He snapped and started his little episode by storming out of the faculty member’s College Union Office, pausing at the door to shout some more.
 I was on the same (third) floor of the Union building as he walked down the hall yelling and gesturing at people shouting angry blameful remarks I either couldn’t follow or can’t recall.
 He was shouting and ranting real good though.

 He had a pretty odd gait.
 He was doing some manic pacing of sorts going between floors and blowing out people verbally here and there.
 He had a lot of blame for his fellow African Americans and everyone he encountered.
 My friend Krissie is a blonde white girl and we recalled he made some hateful statements specific to that.
 He viewed things through race exclusively I guess.
 People were simply tuning him out as best they could and he got a lot of “geez buddy chill out” comments in his wake that he simply didn’t react to.
 He was spineless in the sense he only made eye contact until he began yelling.
 When speaking he seemed to only look down or away.
 He was enthralled in his performance and basically called out the world for not living up to his warped standards.